techidaily/site-facebook/source/_posts/controlling-who-sees-your-fb-photos.md

 ## Photo Privacy Is More Important Than You Think

- Keeping your photographs private—or at least[restricted to a small group of friends](https://www.makeuseof.com/tag/4-ways-share-photos-videos-privately-family/) —is more important than you might think.
+ Keeping your photographs private—or at least [restricted to a small group of friends](https://www.makeuseof.com/tag/4-ways-share-photos-videos-privately-family/) —is more important than you might think.
 And it's not just because a creep from your old high school is still liking everything you post.

  So, what are some of the pitfalls of having your photographs publicly accessible?